the Spirit Watch

 Publilius Syrus - Moral Sayings

-Why are so many of the membership of Remnant Fellowship so fearful?
+Why are so many of the Remnant so fearful?

 Try as they might to cast themselves as liberated and healed people free from bondage, the cold reality remains: Remnant members are a deeply fearful people who simply mask it very well.
 Beneath their uplifted hands and energetic worship services, beyond the bright, shining eyes of Remnant royalty who gaze into cameras and gush about how beautiful their lives are, and behind the pristine surfaces of the "Zion Curtain" there is a reality that few Remnant Fellowship members really come to terms with.